networknext/next/docs/operator_guide_to_google_cloud_relays.md

 next setup google
 ```

-This calls setup on all google relays in your system, skipping over any that are already setup.
+This loads the relay service on all google relays in your system, skipping over any that are already setup.

 Once the setup is complete, you can check your google relays are online with: